 5. Lead with your Mission and Values

-Finally, remember that excellent employee experience and strong retention strategies start with having the right team of employees aligned towards the same vision.
-Focusing on what the values and goals of your company are and sharing that vision with your team members will help to keep everyone on the same page.
+Finally, remember that an excellent employee experience and strong retention strategies start with having the right team full of employees aligned towards the same vision.
+Having a strong focus on what the values and goals of your company are and sharing that vision with your team members will help to keep everyone on the same page.

 Your company’s vision should go beyond just making a huge profit or being the most successful business in your industry.
-Employees nowadays want to work for businesses that are making a meaningful difference to the world.
-Show you care about your customers, community, the planet, and other important factors, and help your team members to feel like they’re making the world a better place.
+Today’s employees want to work for businesses that are making a meaningful difference to the world.
+Show you care about your community, the planet, and other important factors, and help your team members to feel like they’re making the world a better place.

 The bottom line

-To improve retention, you need to strive for becoming an irresistible employer – the company most capable of creating exceptional employee experiences.
+To improve retention, you need to build an image for yourself as an irresistible employer – the company most capable of giving your exceptional employee experiences.
 Don’t just focus on “engagement” then try to stop people from leaving.
 Start focusing on how you can truly serve and support your team, while attracting and inspiring the right people with a comprehensive, fulfilling work experience.